Penn Vet | Admissions Process

 Here are four steps to guide you through the application process.
 Make sure you read through these carefully!

 One.
-Review Our Requirements
+Review Our Matriculation Requirements

 Two.
 Apply - Part I